akash9229/Akash-demo/README.md

 # Akash-demo
 for practices
 <br>
-tbis is my first repositry
+this is my first repositry only for practices